-The HRA is entirely funded by Sandia and not taxable to you.
-You are not permitted to make any contribution to your HRA, whether on a pre-tax or after-tax basis.
-Your HRA is an "unfunded" account, and benefit dollars are payable solely from Sandia's general assets.
+The HRA is entirely funded by NTESS and not taxable to You.
+You are not permitted to make any contribution to Your HRA, whether on a pre-tax or after-tax basis.
+Your HRA is an "unfunded" account, and benefit dollars are payable solely from NTESS general assets.

-Both the primary covered member and covered spouse are responsible for completing the health assessment to receive the full HRA contribution.
-Other covered dependents are not required to complete a health assessment.
+Both the primary covered member and covered Spouse are responsible for completing the health assessment to receive the full HRA contribution.
+Other covered Dependents are not required to complete a health assessment.